RubyLearning/blog/content/post/2007/01/23/answeru-interview.md

 ---
-title: "AnswerU Interview"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-01-23"
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-01-23
+layout: post
+title: AnswerU Interview
 ---

 Anil Dharni and Brad are the brains behind **[AnswerU](http://www.answeru.com/)**.
 AnswerU is a solution for fast and accurate answers for university students’ toughest questions.
 I’ve